The Lineup (film)

-The Lineup is a 1958 American film noir version of the police procedural television series of the same title that ran on CBS radio from 1950 until 1953, and on CBS television from 1954 until 1960.
+The Lineup is a 1958 American film noir version of the police procedural series of the same title that ran on CBS radio from 1950 until 1953, and on CBS television from 1954 until 1960.
 The film was directed by Don Siegel.
 It features a number of scenes shot on location in San Francisco during the late 1950s, including shots of the Embarcadero Freeway (then still under construction), the California Academy of Sciences in Golden Gate Park, the War Memorial Opera House, the Mark Hopkins Hotel, and Sutro Baths.

 Plot

 An international drug-smuggling racket plants heroin on unsuspecting American tourists traveling from Asia, so that the dope can pass through customs undetected.
-Two psychopathic killers, Dancer and Julian, and their driver McLain then collect the contraband, and they murder several people along the way.
+A killer, Dancer, led by his mentor Julian, and their driver McLain then collect the contraband.
 Lt.
 Ben Guthrie leads the police hunt for the criminals.
 The head of the heroin ring is a person known only as "The Man".